managing poor performance

 Share on:

-In addition to managing their business, employers also have to manage staff and their performance.
-Business owners and employers need to consistently address performance instead of relying on once a year reviews and discussions.
+A crucial part of managing a business, is the management of employees and their performance.
+Business owners and employers need to consistently address performance instead of relying on annual reviews and discussions.
 Underperformance or poor performance can lead to low productivity, low morale, and conflict among workers.
-Poor performance is not just a reflection on the employee but it is also a reflection on management and leadership.
+Unsatisfactory performance is not just a reflection on the employee, but is also a reflection on management and leadership.

-In this guide, we outline what constitutes poor performance, understanding potential reasons, and ways to manage poor performance.
+In this guide, we outline what constitutes unsatisfactory performance, its underlying reasons, and approaches to manage performance concerns.

 Underperformance doesn't just affect an individual employee, it has a ripple effect on co-workers, team morale, customers, and ultimately business productivity.